devforfu/devforfu.github.io/_posts/2018-03-28-generators-pipeline.md

 sequences of elements which are stored in memory during program execution and which elements could be directly accessed using integer indexes.

-The main generator's difference from list is that it does not provide a random access to its elements and does not keep them in memory.
+The main generator's difference from a list is that it does not provide a random access to its elements and does not keep them in memory.
 Moreover, in general, it **doesn't know in advance** how many elements will be produced.
 It can only produce results one by one, when `next()` function/method is called:

 ![Generator](/assets/img/chain.png){: .center-image}

-Conceptually, a generator could be thought as a sort of [state machine](https://en.wikipedia.org/wiki/Finite-state_machine), that changes its state on demand and produces new elements while moving from one state into another.
-From implementational point of view, Python language provides a very simple way to create such objects.
-One need to use a special keyword `yield` instead of `return` in function definition, and this function will be treated as generator, entity, which doesn't just return a single value on its call, but memorizes its state on each call and produces new values depending on that state.
+Conceptually, a generator could be thought of as a sort of [state machine](https://en.wikipedia.org/wiki/Finite-state_machine), that changes its state on demand and produces new elements while moving from one state into another.
+From an implementational point of view, Python language provides a very simple way to create such objects.
+One need to use a special keyword `yield` instead of `return` in a function definition, and this function will be treated as generator, entity, which doesn't just return a single value on its call, but memorizes its state on each call and produces new values depending on that state.

 As it was mentioned, generators do not store in memory the whole sequence of values.
-This property could is especially helpful when the length of sequence is not known.
+This property could is especially helpful when the length of a sequence is not known.
 One of the most straightforward examples of such sequence is a mathematical sequence like [Catalan numbers](https://en.wikipedia.org/wiki/Catalan_number) which could be implemented as follows: